vbillys/writing/IROSPaper.md

 $$
 \end{IEEEeqnarray}

 where $\backsim$ and $\wedge$ denote the predicted and filtered quantities, $\boldsymbol{P}$ is the covariance matrix, $\boldsymbol{H}$ is the observation matrix relating the state to the observation, $\boldsymbol{I}$ is the identity matrix and $\boldsymbol{K}$ is the Kalman gain.
 The update steps requires associations between predicted state and current observation, which is solvable by employing Munkres algorithm [@munkresalgo].
 The cost matrix for the assignment problem is computed using the Mahalanobis distance, so that the filter uncertainties is taken into account.
 This method is also known as Global Nearest Neighbor.
 However, a global gating threshold setting is employed so that association pairs that are too far away will be dropped.
 The data association has three interpretations: leg(s) that are uniquely associated with a track, the legs that cannot be associated with any of the existing track(s), and the track(s) that cannot be associated to any identified leg.
 Each track has also confidence level which is increased exponentially (with a constant $\alpha$ as a parameter) if there is evidence, and decreased, if there is not.
-The outcome of each interpretations are summarized in Table. \ref{table:leg_tracking_outcome}.
-The ${}^Lc^j_k$ and ${}^Ld^j_k$ are the confidence of a leg track and the identified leg confidence associated with the leg track, with index $j$ at time $k$, respectively.
+The track is removed if the confidence is below certain threshold.
+The outcome of the interpretations are summarized in Table. \ref{table:leg_tracking_outcome}.
+The ${}^Lc^j_k$ and ${}^Ld^j_k$ are the confidence of the leg track and the identified leg confidence associated with the leg track, with index $j$ at time $k$, respectively.

 \begin{table}[!t]
 \renewcommand{\arraystretch}{1.3}
-\caption{Possible outcomes for leg data association}
+\caption{Possible outcomes for leg tracking association}
 \label{table:leg_tracking_outcome}
 \centering
 \footnotesize